rudolfsg/blog/posts/static site generator.md

 ## Static sites

 I've always liked the simplicity of static websites where all pages are generated ahead of time instead of waiting on a back-end server to generate pages on demand.
-Static content is also a perfect fit for content delivery networks (CDN) which gives good performance.
+Static sites are also a perfect fit for content delivery networks (CDN) which enables great performance.

 Static site generators usually accept a simple text format like markdown as input to generate pages.
 A simple input format eliminates most of the tool/framework lock-in and substantially increases the probability of your content being usable 10 or 20 years down the line.
-This is probably why note taking software like [Obsidian](https://obsidian.md/) have become so popular.
+This is probably why note-taking software like [Obsidian](https://obsidian.md/) have become so popular.

 ## The plan